sparkled/sparkled/README.md

 # Sparkled

+## Under active development
+Sparkled is in a pre-alpha state.
+You are more than welcome to experiment with Sparkled, but it's not yet ready for production use.

 Sparkled is a web-based LED sequencer that aims to reduce the barrier to entry for lighting projects.
 ![Sparkled](https://github.com/sparkled/sparkled/raw/gh-pages/images/sparkled-screenshot.jpg "Sparkled")